 - If not the above, the work is completed when the notice of completion is given.

 - If the work is not carried out under a permit, then the work is completed on the date that practical completion is achieved.

 For specific home building work contract matters (contract variations, breach of contract, termination payments) the time limit for making a complaint is generally three years from when the contract was entered into or from when the cause of dispute arose.

 Before initiating a complaint with the Building Commission, read the important information provided in the Building complaint resolution guide.
 Complete the Notice of proposed complaint and provide it to the party against who the complaint is going to be made at least 14 days before submitting a formal complaint to the Building Commissioner.

 If a satisfactory response to your notice of proposed complaint is not received, complete the Building complaint form and lodge it with the Building Commission together with copies of relevant documents and the complaint fee.
-(Please note: The online complaint form is currently unavailable.
-We are working to have this issue resolved.
-In the meantime, please download a copy of the complaint form.)

 When preparing your complaint form, detailed information is required to enable proper investigation of the complaint.
 The Building Commissioner may, in writing, require a person making a complaint provide further details about the complaint.
 Where these details are not provided within a reasonable time, the Building Commissioner may refuse to accept a complaint.

 Payments can be made by cheque, credit card, EFTPOS or cash (in person).

 Withdrawal of a complaint